The world never tells you that you’re wrong; it only gives you outcomes.

 For more on personal finance, check out The Financial Wisdom of Rap Music.

 Since we covered relationships earlier in the year with The Millennial Marriage Manifesto, we will stick to friendships here.

 I increasingly try to only spend time with people I like and admire.
 That seems obvious, but is it?

 The older you get the more you ask yourself the types of qualities the people you want to be around would have and realize that your friends are inevitably a reflection of yourself.

 You may have heard “You are the average of the 5 people you spend the most time with.”

 - Who are those 5 people?
 Are they different this year than last year?

-- Did you develop deeper relationships with your existing friends?
+- Did I develop deeper relationships with my existing friends?
 Make new ones?

 What did you do to have fun?

 This category reminds me of Kanye West’s lyrics from his song Paranoid: “You worry bout the wrong things, the wrong thing.”